Even though I won the genetic & cultural & socioeconomic lottery (except for being born female), I know what it is to be ugly.

-I drive back to the Co-op, but then turn my car up the hill again toward the high school, not wanting to leave this undone.
+I drive back down toward the Co-op to return to my work, but then turn my car around around and head back up the hill toward the high school again, not wanting to leave this undone.

 Instead of the boys, I see me, in the rear view mirror–silver hair streaming around a painted face.
 Crazy lady.
 I’ve seen her before.
 When I was a young woman.
-I never wanted to grow up to be her.
+I never wanted to be her.

 I pass a police car on the side of the road.
 I almost pull over.
 I’m not sure what I would say.
 Or what he would think of me.
 I want my father.
-(I can hardly bare all the ways that this is ironic.)
+(I can hardly bear the irony of this impulse.)

 I realize that I can’t return to the Co-op, at least not today.
-I relocate to Amy’s Bakery.
-The internet connection at my house is so unreliable that I’m often forced to work downtown when I’m on a short deadline.
-I’d never been called a Cunt in my life.
+I relocate to Amy’s Bakery instead.
+The internet connection at my house is so unreliable that I’m often forced to work downtown when I’m on deadline.
+(I’ve never been called a Cunt in my life.)

 I sit at Amy’s for the full length of a meter’s run, and still, I don’t finish my work.

 I think about asking my husband to bring home a yearbook so that I can look through the faces, but he is out of town, at a conference, and won’t be home until late at night.
 I wish he’d been in his classroom.
 What would I have done?
+Gone inside the school?
 Interrupted his teaching?